 Terr Cotta Grout Pigment

 Yellow Grout Pigment

-We just replenished our stock of our highly concentrated grout pigments.
+We stock highly concentrated grout pigments on Etsy.
 These pigments are specially formulated for use with mosaic tile grout (both sanded or non sanded), and indoor/outdoor cements.

 FYI … I prefer sanded grout in most of my projects.

 - Sanded grout is best used for tile projects with 1/8-inch or larger gaps

 - Un-sanded grout is suggested for gaps smaller than 1/8 inch

 - Use one teaspoon of dry colorant for every 8 ounces of dry mix.